aws/aws-sdk-js-codemod/.changeset/stale-tigers-call.md

 "aws-sdk-js-codemod": patch
 ---

-Support removal of .promise() parentPath ObjectProperty
+Support removal of .promise() with parentPath ObjectProperty